tlkh/ai-lab/INSTRUCTIONS.md

 The first notebook you might want to run is the `hello_gpu.ipynb` notebook to check if you can access your GPU properly.

 ![hello gpu](images/check_gpu.jpg)

+If you are facing problems and would like to view a screen recording of the process, please check out this [screen recording](https://www.youtube.com/watch?v=nrt5NxY5Kbw).